Expert Fitness Tips & Science

 Published: February 2026 | Reading Time: 4 min

-Low-intensity movement like walking or swimming helps flush out metabolic waste (like lactate) and delivers oxygen-rich blood to sore muscles.
-It also helps maintain your range of motion and prevents the "stiffness" associated with DOMS (Delayed Onset Muscle Soreness).
+Low-intensity movement like walking or swimming helps flush out metabolic waste and delivers oxygen-rich blood to sore muscles.